 You could possibly die if you decide to suddenly withdraw from alcohol, due to seizure or cardiac arrest.
 We advise you to find a rehabilitation clinic and do this under the supervision of health professionals, particularly where you are drinking more than 30 units of alcohol per day.

-Eventually, withdrawal symptoms worsen with alcohol abuse and detoxification will require medical intervention.
+Eventually, withdrawal symptoms worsen with alcohol abuse and detoxification will require an intervention.
 In cases where symptoms are already advanced, not seeking medical attention can lead to serious complications and even be fatal.

 Recovery, once the detoxification period is complete, should not be handled alone.
 According to a study conducted by the National Library of Medicine, those in recovery who tried to recover on their own displayed unhealthy coping mechanisms that meant they were less likely to reach three years of being sober.